braedynl/CSE231-020-SS20/GLOSSARY.md

 my_variable = "Hello, world!"
 ```

+#### Attribute, Data Member

-**Attribute/Data Member** - A variable that stores data relating to the class instantiation.
+A variable that stores data relating to the class instantiation.
 One is signified by a leading "`self.`" prefix.
 This is alike the "`this.`" prefix that many other programming languages use.

 Example:
 ```python